Hey is that a soap box?: Sugar Babies and Daddies

 Second, let’s be honest, little sugar babies.
 You’re whores.
 You are.
 If you want a guy “to take care of you” and you fuck him (yes, fuck because it ain’t love making) to thank him or because you feel obligated, then you are a prostitute.
 Now don’t feel too bad.
 I know lots of girls who felt obligated to fuck a guy because he bought them a nice dinner or gave them something.
 Granted, I was taught just to pay for the next meal, but I can see where you might get confused.
 The difference between sugar babies and the ordinary girl is the ordinary girl isn’t looking for a guy “to take care of her.”
 And if this is the road you girls choose, diamonds aren’t your best friends.
 They don’t resell as well as you think.
 Take a cue from your foremothers; the best courtesans received property and houses deeded to them.

 Third, any woman, who had a good dad, would never ever call a guy a “Daddy” or a “Sugar Daddy.”
 It turns my stomach just to think of it as I remember all the times I called my Dad, Daddy before I was cool enough and old enough to shorten it.
-Once my husband joked about it after I had left my job to raise Evan.
-The moment the word “daddy” left his mouth, his face contorted, and he said that it was a poor joke and one never to be mentioned again.
+Once my husband joked about it after I had left my job to raise Tornado E. The moment the word “daddy” left his mouth, his face contorted, and he said that it was a poor joke and one never to be mentioned again.
 I looked over at the baby who would one day call my husband Daddy and quickly agreed with him.

 Fourth, you girls who fuck as a thank you, you sugar babies, you all are making the rest of us look bad.
 Most of us can’t be bought, not for a lobster dinner, not for a diamond ring, not for a vacation to the Bahamas.
 But this will perpetuate the myth that all a girl wants is a guy’s wallet, and really, some guys aren’t even worth that.